opwvhk/data-url/README.md

 This library hooks into the Java ServiceLoader architecture for URL stream handlers and provides support for `data:` URLs.
 To use it, simply add it to the classpath.

-For e.g. Maven, this means adding this dependency:
+For e.g., Maven, this means adding this dependency:

 ```xml
 <dependency>